Steatoda grossa female. Photo by Steven Jacobs, Penn State Extension

 Similar to the true black widow, the false black widow female is 6 to 10.5 millimeters in length, but it lacks the red hourglass pattern on the underside of the abdomen, which is more oval in shape than that of the true black widow.
-In most specimens, the abdomen has a purplish-brown to black color with light, pale yellow to grayish markings.
+In most specimens, the abdomen has a purplish-brown to black color with light, pale-yellow to grayish markings.
 In many specimens, these markings may be faded and difficult to see.
 The cephalothorax is a red-brown color with slightly darker legs.

-A closely related species, S. borealis, is similar in shape and coloration but is slightly smaller.
+A closely related species, S. borealis, is similar in shape and coloration but slightly smaller.
 This spider is more common in the northern states (Pennsylvania included) and can be found in dwellings throughout the year.

 False black widows produce symptoms that are similar to but much less severe than those of a true black widow bite.
 There are documented cases of Steatoda bites leading to blistering at the site of the bite and a general malaise lasting for several days.
-Additionally, symptoms can include moderate to severe pain increasing for the first hour (did not include diaphoresis) and occasionally, mild to moderate nausea, headache, and lethargy.
-The duration of all symptoms and effects ranged from 1 to 60 hours.
+Additionally, symptoms can include moderate to severe pain that increases for the first hour (did not include diaphoresis) and occasionally, mild to moderate nausea, headache, and lethargy.
+The duration of all symptoms and effects ranged from one to 60 hours.

 Baerg, W. J. 1936.
 The Black Widow.
 Ark.
 Agr.
 Expt.
 Sta.
 Bul.
 325. 34 pp.

 Baerg, W. J. 1959.
 The Black Widow and Five Other Venomous Spiders in the United States.
 Ark.
 Agr.
 Expt.
 Sta.
 Bul.
 608. 43 pp.

 Bradley, R. A. 2013.
 Common Spiders of North America.
 University of California Press.
 271 pp.